Generic Name: ezogabine (e-ZOG-a-been)

 - if you have allergies to medicines, foods, or other substances

-- if you have kidney or liver problems, an enlarged prostate or benign prostatic hypertrophy (BPH), or trouble urinating
+- if you have kidney or liver problems, eye or vision problems, an enlarged prostate or benign prostatic hypertrophy (BPH), or trouble urinating

 - if you have low blood magnesium or potassium levels, a certain type of irregular heartbeat (prolonged QT interval, long QT syndrome), an enlarged heart, or other heart problems (eg, congestive heart failure)